graphops/docs/docs/launchpad/guides/postgresql_ha.md

 ---
 ---
-# PostgreSQL HA Overview
+# Overview of High Availability in PostgreSQL

 :::note
 This guide is currently under development.
 We will be expanding it shortly to include additional concepts and detailed instructions.
 Stay tuned for updates!
 :::

 ## Prerequisites
-- A fully functional working Kubernetes cluster
+- A fully functional working Kubernetes cluster.
-- An object storage buckets: for WAL (Write Ahead Logs) archiving and basebackups
+- Object storage buckets for WAL (Write-Ahead Logs) archiving and base backups.

 ## Configuring Postgresql with Zalando's Operator